csc2430-master/Lab4-Starter/README.md

   *	Naming conventions for identifiers (camelCase for variables, CamelCase for function names.
 First word of a function name typically should be a verb.)
   *	No use of global variables.
 Global variables sometimes are appropriate, but not in the assignments we will be giving this quarter.
   *	Making sure *struct* and object parameters are passed by reference (and declared const if appropriate)

+Do NOT violate the ADT encapsulation.
+Only the functions declared in **grid.h** should access the fields and array elements of the _Grid_ structure.

 ## Documentation